uber/cadence/docs/design/1533-host-specific-tasklist.md

 workflow.**CompleteSession**(sessionCtx Context)
 ```

 This API is used to complete a session.
-It releases the resources reserved on the worker and cancel the session context (therefore all the activities using that session context).
+It releases the resources reserved on the worker and cancels the session context (therefore all the activities using that session context).
 It does nothing when the session is already closed or failed.

 ```go
 sessionInfoPtr := workflow.**GetSessionInfo**(sessionCtx Context)